QubesOS/qubes-doc/InstallationGuide.md

 This will probably take some time...

+1. Create the default DisposableVM savefile.
+It is the saved VM image that is used to quickly bring up a DisposableVM.
+As user in *qubes* group execute

+    ``` {.wiki}
+    qvm-create-default-dvm --default-template --default-script
+    ```

+This should take about 150 seconds.

 1. Now, lets create some AppVMs to see if this all works...

 **NOTE:** If you're migrating from a previous system (e.g. Alpha 1), and want to restore your previous AppVMs from a backup, use the [qvm-backup-restore](/wiki/BackupRestore) tool.